github/docs/content/issues/planning-and-tracking-with-projects/managing-your-project/managing-project-templates-in-your-organization.md

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
-1. In the "Code planning, and automation" section of the sidebar, click **{% octicon "table" aria-label="The table icon" %} Projects**.
+1. In the "Code planning, and automation" section of the sidebar, click **{% octicon "table" aria-hidden="true" %} Projects**.
 1. Under "Recommended templates", find the template you want to reposition, click on {% octicon "grabber" aria-label="Drag to reorder" %}, and drag the template to the new position.

    ![Screenshot of an organization's recommended templates settings.
 The 'Drag to reorder' handle is highlighted with an orange outline.](/assets/images/help/projects-v2/rec-template-handle.png)